-Construction associated with the CHPE Project in Lake Champlain could overlap with the proposed NECPL Project in Lake Champlain in time but not likely geographic proximity because the CHPE Project would be constructed on the New York side of Lake Champlain and NECPL Project would be constructed on the Vermont side of Lake Champlain.
-In the unlikely scenario that construction activities of the proposed NECPL Project and the CHPE Project are close in time and proximity, then the construction-related impacts on aquatic habitats and species, such as disturbed substrates, increased turbidity, increased noise and vibration, and the potential for spills, of the projects could be greater than for just one project.
+Construction associated with the CHPE Project in Lake Champlain and the Vermont Green Line Project could overlap with the proposed NECPL Project in Lake Champlain in time but not likely geographic proximity because the CHPE Project would be constructed on the New York side of Lake Champlain and NECPL Project would be constructed on the Vermont side of Lake Champlain.
+The Vermont Green Line Project appears to have a similar route as the CHPE with some potential proximity to the NECPL Project.
+In the unlikely scenario that construction activities of the proposed NECPL Project, CHPE Project, and Vermont Green Line Project are close in time and proximity, then the construction-related impacts on aquatic habitats and species, such as disturbed substrates, increased turbidity, increased noise and vibration, and the potential for spills, of the projects could be greater than for just one project.

 Numerous existing submerged and buried cables cross over or under the proposed NECPL Project construction corridor at various points.
 Where the proposed CHPE and NECPL projects cannot be buried to full depth, they would be covered with concrete mats or other protective structures that would convert the soft lake bottom to a hard substrate.
 For the CHPE Project, concrete mats would cover approximately 0.6 miles and 0.6 acres of the 101-mile portion of the route in Lake Champlain.
-It is reasonable to assume that a similar percentage of the underwater routes for the NECPL Project would require concrete mats.
+A smaller percentage of the underwater routes for the NECPL Project would require concrete mats because there are significantly fewer utilities located along the NECPL Project route.
+The percent of underwater route for the Vermont Green Line Project that would require concrete mats is unknown at this time.
 When the concrete mats are placed in areas of fine sediment, the spaces between the individual concrete elements would be filled by suspended sediment and the surficial habitat would be partially restored.
 Given the limited area that would be impacted, and studies showing that disturbed benthic communities would recover over time as described in Section 6.1.2.4 of the CHPE FEIS, no significant cumulative impacts would be expected from the installation of concrete mats for the proposed NECPL Project and the other proposed underwater electric transmission line project.

 The proposed NECPL Project would be an additional anthropogenic source of magnetic fields in Lake Champlain.
-The CHPE Project would be parallel to the NECPL Project in Lake Champlain in New York.
+The CHPE Project would be parallel to the NECPL Project in Lake Champlain in New York and the Vermont Green Line Project also appears to traverse the western portion (New York) of Lake Champlain.
 If implemented, these transmission lines would be additional sources of magnetic field and heat emissions.
 It is anticipated that, generally, the transmission lines would be far enough away that the combined magnetic fields would not be cumulatively stronger; therefore, would not cumulatively impact aquatic species.
 However, individuals of a migrant species might encounter multiple submerged cables emitting magnetic fields along an entire migratory route.
 The cumulative impacts of repeated exposures on an individual could be important if enough individuals of that species were affected at a population level, although no evidence exists to suggest such an effect.